sociam/smvm/README.md

 social machines, to be refactored later.
 Edit the app.listen startup code to make it call your new social machine constructor (declared in smvm-registry) instead.

+### run!

+    node smvm-app.js <config file>

+You should see each of the ops come up with their own REST endpoints.

+### open up a browser and interact!

+    open a browser to http://localhost:3000 - now you should be able to use the window.posti() and window.geti() methods from the console.
+    There will be a nice user interface coming soon :)